aplteam/Tatin/docs/SyntaxReference.md

 |Value|Description
 |-----|---------------------------------------------------------------------
 |0    | No flag set, same as no argument at all
-|1    | Major: should later major version be listed as well?
+|1    | Major: should rather later major versions be listed?
 Defaults to 0
 |2    | Dependencies: should dependencies be checked as well?
 Defaults to 0
 |3    | Both flags set

-By default only minor and patch are part of the check.
+By default only minor and patch number are part of the check.
 By specifying 1 as `major` you may change this default behaviour and list any later major versions instead.

 Note that this function scans all known registries with a priority greater than zero.